dustout/BlazorTime/README.md

 # Blazor Time

-Display the users local time while working in the servers local time or in UTC time
+A time conversion library for Blazor that allows you to display dates and times in the browsers local time.
+It can accept both UTC and server time as an input, and automatically display those times in the browsers local time.

 ## Install
 [![NuGet Pre Release](https://img.shields.io/nuget/v/BlazorTime.svg)](https://www.nuget.org/packages/BlazorTime/)